 Music Workshops for Children

-For the Summer day camp 2015, we have started a Suzuki club!
+For the Summer day camp 2015, we started a Suzuki club!
 This is an intuitive and play-based way to learn the violin, but the club also includes group sessions with musical games that further enhance learning and promote a true love and understanding of the art of music.
-This club’s sessions fill up right away, so make sure that you book now so that you avoid any disappointment and so your child can participate!
+Please email to register your interest as they don’t happen every holiday!
 And if you have no idea what the Suzuki method of teaching music is and want to learn more about it, you can read our blog about the Suzuki method.

 Ultimately, music brings so much joy into children’s lives, so teaching your child about music, from dancing to playing an instrument and more, is a great way to help him or her develop a variety of new social, motor, emotional, and intellectual skills while at the same time learning all about self-expression and creativity.